-- 1 In the Desktop's Tree View, right-click a task and select one of the following options: - Open in New Secondary Company: Select this option to define a new secondary company and to open the task in that secondary company, and then proceed to step 2. - Open in Secondary Company (ABC): Select this option to open the task in the currently defined secondary company.
+- 1 In the Desktop's task pane (for the standard Desktop) or Tree View (for the classic Desktop), right-click a task and select one of the following options: - Open in New Secondary Company: Select this option to define a new secondary company and to open the task in that secondary company, and then proceed to step 2. - Open in Secondary Company (ABC): Select this option to open the task in the currently defined secondary company.
 In this example, the secondary company defined is ABC, and the task opens in company ABC.
 You are finished.